 Still, Not Easy to Predict

 Bear in mind that the direction of the stock market is impossible to predict in the short run and corrections of 10% or more are common, and bear markets (declines of 20% or more) have occurred, on average, every four years.
 Further, while the market may be in a fair value range, individual companies could be substantially over-valued or under-valued.

-Most importantly, the earnings for the S&P 500 index, as a whole, has grown by around 8% since the 1920s.
+Most importantly, the earnings growth plus dividend yield for the S&P 500 index, as a whole, has given investors a return of approximately 8% since the 1920s.
 The long-term growth in these earnings is what will drive the stock market higher in the future.
 This is not guaranteed but a function of capitalism and a well-run economy.
 It is necessary to have a long-term perspective.

 We thank you very much for the trust you have placed in our firm.
 Please do not hesitate to contact us with any questions.
 Further, if your financial circumstances have changed, please call the office to set up an appointment to review your plan.